treeben77/discord-oauth2.py/docs/source/client.rst

    .. warning::

       If the application is owned by a team, you can only request for the `identify` scope.
 You can also request `applications.commands.update`, but the library does not support it yet.

+   .. method:: update_linked_roles_metadata(metadata)

+      Updates the application's linked roles metadata, requires bot token to have been provided.

+      .. versionadded:: 1.1

+      :param dict metadata: Should be a list of `application role connection metadata<https://discord.com/developers/docs/resources/application-role-connection-metadata#application-role-connection-metadata-object>__`